This is a first draft of what is currently scene 22.

-Vlad sat up, which tugged at the covers behind Indy.
-He leant forward and turned as the covers slipped off Vlad’s chest.
+Vlad sat up, the action tugging at the covers behind Indy.
+He leant forward to release them and turned as the covers slipped off Vlad’s chest.
 He might’ve had more scars than Jay.
-He watched the two men look at each other, and a wave of shame washed over him.
+He watched the two men stare at each other, and a wave of shame washed over him.

 “It didn’t somehow wear off,” said Indy.
 “Whoever cursed you is dead.
 That’s how this shit works.”

-“He was fine when I left him,” said Jay.
+“He was fine when I left him,” he said, wincing at his lie.
+Yeah, the guy had been pretty fucked up.
 “Well, not fine exactly.
 Maybe he was eaten by wolves.”

 “Some guys came into the casino looking for you,” said Indy.
 “The day after I served you at the bar.”

 Jay had heard them discussing it in the van, but he really wasn’t ready to talk about any of that.
-“What guys?”
+Still, he said, “What guys?”

 “Angels,” said Freya, emerging from her cocoon fully-dressed.
 “There’s a photo of one of them in your van.”